reduxjs/reselect/README.md

 ### Q: Why is my selector recomputing when the input state stays the same?

-A: Check that your memoization function is compatible with your state update function (ie the reducer if you are using Redux).
+A: Check that your memoization function is compatible with your state update function (i.e. the reducer if you are using Redux).
 For example, a selector created with `createSelector` that recomputes unexpectedly may be receiving a new object on each update whether the values it contains have changed or not. `createSelector` uses an identity check (`===`) to detect that an input has changed, so returning a new object on each update means that the selector will recompute on each update.

 ```js
 import { REMOVE_OLD } from '../constants/ActionTypes';